coding-to-music/coding-to-music.github.io/docs/source/General-computer-setup.rst

 file: ssh-rsa (this is your secret, it is not public)::

     - -----BEGIN RSA PRIVATE KEY-----
-    - really big long private key
+    - really big length private key
     - -----END RSA PRIVATE KEY-----

 GitHub - set your ssh key and get your GitHub token for vscode